franckXu/blog-1/2019/04/28/programming-with-types.rst

 `Types and Programming Languages <https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages>`_.
 The book covers many aspects of type systems, from basic types and function types, to subtyping, generics, and higher-kinded types.
 In fact, this is exactly the progression my own book follows.
+Types and Programming Languages is geared towards compiler writers.
+I wanted to write something that can benefit any developer.

 From Theory to Practice
 -----------------------